Course of Study

 Evidence of, or a specific plan for, meeting the prerequisite knowledge base in mathematics with a grade of B or higher.
 At UMass Amherst, Math 113 and 114 (Mathematics for Elementary School Teachers) and Educ 463 (Principles and Methods of Teaching Mathematics) are the suggested courses to satisfy this requirement.

 Evidence of, or a specific plan for, meeting the prerequisite knowledge base in reading/writing methods with a grade of B or higher.
-At UMass Amherst, Educ 461 (Principles and Methods of Reading and Language Arts) satisfies this requirement.
+At UMass Amherst, Educ 461 (Principles and Methods of Reading and Language Arts) and EDUC 482E Pre-Practicum satisfies this requirement.

 Elementary Education and the Minor in Education: While the Minor in Education is not required for application to the Elementary Education program, UMass undergraduates interested in applying are strongly encouraged to complete the minor.
 For more information on how the Minor in Education can help you prepare, please see the Elementary Education and Minor in Education guidelines.